rojinebrahimi/python-automation/image-to-hex/README.md

 # Image To Hex
-A script to convert bpm images into hex format and save in .c file
+A script to convert bpm images into hex format and save in a .c file.